 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination sometimes suggests a cause of the bleeding or bruising, but typically tests need to be done.

 Doctors ask about types of bleeding, including frequent nosebleeds, gum bleeding while tooth brushing, coughing up blood (hemoptysis), blood in stool or urine, or dark tarry stool (melena).
 They also ask about other symptoms, including abdominal pain and diarrhea (suggesting a digestive disorder), joint pain (suggesting a connective tissue disorder), and lack of menstrual periods and morning sickness (suggesting pregnancy).
-They ask about whether the person is taking drugs (such as heparin or warfarin) that are known to increase the risk of bleeding.
+They ask about whether the person is taking drugs (such as aspirin, indomethacin, heparin, or warfarin) that are known to increase the risk of bleeding.
 Easy bleeding in a person taking warfarin, especially if the dose has recently increased, is likely due to the drug.
 Doctors also ask if the person has a condition that is likely to cause a problem with blood clotting, such as

 People are asked about use of alcohol or intravenous (IV) drugs.
 Heavy alcohol use is a risk factor for liver disease, and IV drug use is a risk factor for HIV infection.

 During the physical examination, doctors check vital signs (temperature, blood pressure, and heart rate).
 These signs can give an early indication of serious disorders, especially low blood volume or an infection.
+A high heart rate together with low blood pressure suggests low blood volume due to bleeding.
+Fever suggests an infection.

 Peripheral blood smear (examination of a sample of blood under a microscope to see whether blood cells are damaged, abnormal, or immature)